 Plus three letters from prominent, arm's length experts who can whose letters of recommendation will serve as a group peer review.

 Detailed instruction, guidelines and templates are available to assist departments and hiring units to prepare these materials; click on the links in the section above.
 USCIS makes the decision about whether an individual qualifies for O-1 classification based on the documentation provided with the O-1 petition.
 Also, review the "Assembly" section of the CIS page for instructions on how to tab, compile and identify evidence under "In preparing your packet."
 As always, cover your dossier with the checklist.

 DEPENDENTS: The spouse and unmarried children (under the age of 21) are eligible for O-3 dependent visa status.
 O-3 status does not allow employment, however O-3 dependents may attend school full-time.
 Dependents extend or change their status on Form I-539; instructions are here.

 O-1 applications can be submitted to USCIS up to six months before the intended start date.
 An O-1 petition and approval process can take three to four months.
 For an extra fee USCIS offers “premium processing.” which can reduce O-1 processing times significantly.
 This process normally takes 15 working days.
 If, however, USCIS requires additional information to process the case, they respond with a “request for evidence" (RFE).
 The 15 day clock starts only after USCIS has all the information it needs in order to adjudicate the petition.

 Extensions of O-1 status are available in one year increments.
-The O-1 extension process requires submission of proof that the employment is ongoing and generally includes updated evidence of extraordinary ability.
+As opf April 27, 2021, the O-1 extension process no longer requires submission evidence and letters of recommendation.
 A petition must be filed before the current O-1 status ends in order to allow an individual to maintain status and remain on payroll.